-Delise S. O’Meally, MBA, JD was named Executive Director of the National Consortium for Academics and Sports (NCAS) in August 2014.
-The Consortium, founded by Dr. Richard Lapchick in 1985, uses the power of sport to effect positive societal change.
-NCAS educates and empowers individuals and organizations through inspiring values-based thinking leading to actions that promote social responsibility and equality.
+Delise S. O’Meally, MBA, JD was named Executive Director of the Institute for Sport & Social Justice, formerly the National Consortium for Academics and Sports, in August 2014.
+The Institute, founded by Dr. Richard Lapchick in 1985, uses the power of sport to effect positive societal change.
+ISSJ educates and empowers individuals and organizations through inspiring values-based thinking leading to actions that promote social responsibility and equality.

 A prominent voice in international university sports, O’Meally serves as the Vice President of the United States International University Sports Federation (USIUSF), First Vice President of the Organización Deportiva Universitaria Panamericana (ODUPA) – the Pan American University Sports Federation, she sits on the International University Sport Federation (FISU) Executive Committee as well as the FISU Commission on the Global Development of University Sports, and is the Pan American regional representative on the FISU Gender Equality Commission.
 One of her most rewarding experiences was serving as Deputy Head of Delegation for TeamUSA during the 2013 World University Games in Kazan Russia, an event in which she competed for Jamaica in 1993.